juanhuaan/TrojanMap/README.md

 <p align="center"><img src="report/7_6.png" alt="7_6" width="500"/></p>

 ### Time complexity:
-Firstly, using a for loop to iterate the `data` to calculate the distance between each node and the source is O(n).
-Then push the n nodes into priority_queue to sort the nodes.
-Since we only need the k closest nodes, we maintain the size of priority_queue with size k.
-Therefore, the time complexity is O(nlogk);The total time complexity is O(n+nlogk);
+Firstly, using a for loop to iterate the `data` , in every iteration, we inspect whether the node name is empty, if not, we put the node into the priority_queue whose size is k.
+Therefore, the time complexity of each iteration is O(lohk+h).
+To be specitif, h is the time of calculate the distance.
+We iterate n times.
+Thus, the total time complexity is O(n(logk+h)).

-### Report:

-Your README file should include two sections:

-1. High-level overview of your design (Use diagrams and pictures for your data structures).
-2. Detailed description of each function and its time complexity.
-3. Time spent for each function.
-4. Discussion, conclusion, and lessons learned.